She-ilah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6 : script creates a new local variable
 Task 7 : script creates a new global variable
-Task 8 : script prints result of addition with a stored value
+Task 8 : script prints result of addition with a stored value Task 9 : script prints the result of division of variables"